-The Modern Slavery Act 2015 is one of the toughest laws in the world that tackles the serious and brutal crime of slavery.
+The Modern Slavery Act 2015 tackles the serious and brutal crime of slavery.
 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 The victims of modern slavery come from all walks of life and can be found all over the globe.
-Medivet has a zero-tolerance approach to any form of modern slavery.
+Medivet has a zero tolerance approach to any form of modern slavery.

 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.